 Once you identified a leak, shut off the water source to stop the leak, then call your plumber.
 Pipe issues of this type will generally require the services of a licensed expert, so unless you’re well-versed in plumbing yourself, leave the job to the professionals.
 Mistakes made in searching for or trying to fix leaks can make the situation even worse and end up costing you more to repair.

 Your plumbing professional will have the tools and expertise to find leaks in underground pipes using techniques such as line locating.
 First, the interior of the pipes are examined using a small camera at the end of a cable sent into the pipeline.
 The camera sends images back to a monitor, where a technician looks for signs of root infiltration, cracks, leaks or other problems.
 When the problem is identified, the camera emits sonar signals that allow the technician to pinpoint the exact location of the pipe issues with a line locating device.

 Slab Leak Detection

 Slab leak detection is another advanced technique that allows the precise location of leaks under concrete slab foundations.
 The technique uses line locating equipment to find out where water lines exist under the slab.
 Then, a sensitive listening device allows plumbing technicians to pinpoint the source of a leak by literally hearing where water is leaking.

 Water leaks under foundation slabs can cause them to crack and the soil beneath the slabs to become uneven.
 In the most severe cases, cracked slabs have literally caused homes to break apart.
 If you suspect a water leak under your home’s slab foundation, have the problem checked out as soon as possible.

-For more information about plumbing issues, or any other home comfort issues, contact the pros at Black Diamond Plumbing & Mechanical.
-Our plumbers are fully trained, licensed, bonded and insured, servicing the Chicagoland area.
+For more information about plumbing issues or any other home comfort issues, contact the pros at Black Diamond Plumbing & Mechanical.
+Our plumbers are fully trained, licensed, bonded, and insured!